Posted Feb 8, 2018, Updated June 2021 (Earth Networks)

 One estimate is that 24,000 people are killed by lightning strikes around the world each year and about 240,000 are injured.
 (Source: Ronald L. Holle.
 10th International Lightning Detection Conference.
 Tucson, Arizona, USA.
 Retrieved on 2011-11-08.)

-Coaches – failure to observe the Lightning and Severe Weather warnings, either from the Thor Guard Lightning Detection System or FMYSA General Manager or FMYSA Board Members will result in your team’s loss of scheduled practice time.
+Coaches – failure to observe the Lightning and Severe Weather warnings, either from the Earth Networks Lightning Detection System or FMYSA General Manager or FMYSA Board Members will result in your team’s loss of scheduled practice time.
 Repeated failure to enforce this policy with your team will lead to suspension.
 We have ZERO TOLERANCE regarding this safety issue.
 This policy will be enforced by the FMYSA Board and the FMYSA General Manager.
 SAFETY FIRST!

 Severe Thunderstorms – NATIONAL WEATHER SERVICE